 I thought this was so fun!
 I bought some black fleece from JoAnn Fabrics.
 There were 2 types of fleece, thick and thin.
 I bought both and the thick is easier to work with.

 Using this template, I cut out the robes.
-With glue dots, I adhered the robe to the bases, glued the robe closed and folded down the top of the fleece.
+With glue dots, I adhered the robe to the cone cake holders, glued the robe closed and folded down the top of the fleece.
 Super cute!

 FINISHED!
 Assemble the final product and you're done!
 If you make these, please send me a photo or video, especially of the kids reacting to the colors (house) they got.
 I'd love to see!
 You can share via email or Facebook.